ahuacate/nas-hardmetal/README.md

 Your Synology is now ready to be your PVE hosts shared storage.

-## 3.7 Set PVE Folder ACL Permissions
+## 5.7.
+Set PVE Folder ACL Permissions

 Synology DSM WebGUI Control Panel interface allows you to enable and set Folder ACL permissions.
 Each shared folder must have its ACL permissions set as shown in the table below.

-Set your new PVE folder ACL permissions as shown.
+Set your new PVE folder ACL permissions as shown ( Note: Use the maintained list [here](https://raw.githubusercontent.com/ahuacate/pve-nas/master/scripts/source/pve_nas_basefolderlist) and [here](https://raw.githubusercontent.com/ahuacate/pve-nas/master/scripts/source/pve_nas_basefoldersubfolderlist) ).

 | Folder            | Owner    | Permissions | ACL                                                            |
 |-------------------|----------|-------------|----------------------------------------------------------------|